colinrfisher/odin-recipes/README.md

     - Utilize the classic BMW colorway for the site design when CSS is introduced.
     - Have the Dos Equis guy on the homepage.
     - Structure content to easily be styled with CSS in future iterations.

+Edit 12/17/22
+    - Changed styling to use an image background and white/gray colorway for simplicity for now.
+    - Removed Mr. Dos Equis.